 Vail is a tiny city located in the state of Iowa.
 With a population of 424 people and just one neighborhood, Vail is the 384th largest community in Iowa.
 Vail has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Vail is a blue-collar town, with 42.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Vail, you'll notice that it is more blue-collar than most other communities in America.
+42.19% of Vail’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vail is a city of sales and office workers, service providers and production and manufacturing workers.
 There are especially a lot of people living in Vail who work in office and administrative support (13.02%), management occupations (9.38%) and maintenance occupations (8.33%).

 Setting & Lifestyle

 The overall crime rate in Vail is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.